Pseudomembraneous colitis with cecal necrosis

 At the time the case was submitted for publication Craig Hacking had no recorded disclosures.View Craig Hacking's current disclosures

 3 weeks of diarrhea and 3 days of worsening abdo pain and bloating.

 0 images remaining

-Mural thickening and submucosal oedema of the entire colon, measuring up to 12 mm at the caecum.
+Mural thickening and submucosal edema of the entire colon, measuring up to 12 mm at the cecum.
 There is normal enhancement of the colonic mucosa except in the ascending colon where there are small areas of hypoenhancement.
 Large volume of intermediate density (16HU) free intraperitoneal fluid predominantly in the perihepatic, perisplenic and pelvic spaces.
 No dilated loops of bowel.
 No free intraperitoneal gas.

 Heterogeneous enhancement of the spleen is due to late arterial phase.
 The remainder of the intra-abdominal and pelvic organs are unremarkable.
 IDC in situ.

 Old wedge compression fractures of T9, T10 and L1.
 Sclerotic lesion in T8 is similar to previous study.